Table of Contents

 Dogs function at an intuitive level.
 But unfortunately, dementia can affect that.

-When their sense of identity, purpose, and joy are affected, they may feel confused and unhappy.
+They may feel confused and unhappy when their sense of identity, purpose, and joy are affected.

 This is why it's important that they get the support they most need from us, their owners.